liujianshan/readthedocs.org/docs/features.rst

-Read the Docs features
+Read the Docs 功能
 ======================

 This will serve as a list of all of the features that Read the Docs currently has.
 Some features are important enough to have their own page in the docs, others will simply be listed here.

-Github Integration
+Github 整合
 ------------------

 We now support linking to GitHub by default in the sidebar.
 It links to the page on GitHub, and directly links to the edit view as well.
 This should help people quickly update typos and send pull requests to contribute to project documentation.